fhonsiah/alx-system_engineering-devops/0x01-shell_permissions/README.md

   use the command # chmod ug+x,o+r hello
 7. A script that adds execute permisiions to the owner,the group owner and the other users, to the file hello use the command # chmod a+x hello
+8. A script that adds permission to read,write and execute to other users, no permissions to the owner,the group owner. use the command # chmod 007 hello